-POST /v1/verify and POST /v1/settle).
-The facilitator inspects each request and routes it to the correct settlement path automatically; clients do not call different endpoints for different payment types.
+POST /v1/settle.
+The facilitator inspects each settle request and routes it to the correct settlement path automatically; clients do not call a separate endpoint for Permit2 or Circle Gateway settlement.

 Supported types